 What Are Gemini and Coinbase?

 Gemini and Coinbase are cryptocurrency exchange platforms designed for buying, selling, and trading these currencies.
-Gemini offers a simple, secure way for traders to buy and sell crypto, while Coinbase is a great on-ramp for beginners to buy their first cryptocurrency.
+Gemini offers a simple, secure way for traders to buy and sell cryptocurrency, while Coinbase is a great on-ramp for beginners to buy their first cryptocurrency.

 Both are U.S.-regulated exchanges that comply with KYC and anti-money laundering initiatives required by the United States.
 They also both offer secure storage of your digital assets.